mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 ## Forms and Validation

-**See the form validation section of [Storybook](https://storage.googleapis.com/mozilla-storybooks-experimenter/index.html) for examples and a visual guide to the UX interaction.**

 There are three kinds of validation that need to be applied to forms: client-side, server-side, and "required for launch".

 ### `useCommonForm` and `useCommonNestedForm`